Income stream drawdowns

 If you want to, you can change your payment rate up to four times each year and take out a lump sum as well as regular payments.
 To change drawdown arrangements, including bank details, use our change of income stream details form, or you can email us, including your name, address & member number.

-You can also change which investment options the money is withdrawn from at any time by logging into Member Online or completing our Nominate or switch income stream investment options form.
+You can also change which investment options the money is withdrawn from at any time by logging into AOL (AvSuper Online) or completing our Nominate or switch income stream investment options form.

 You can choose which options your money is withdrawn from, using one of the following three approaches.

-You can choose to drawdown from the options in the same proportions as your money is invested in those options.
+You can choose to drawdown from the options in the same proportions as your money is invested in those options as per your member investment choice (MIC).
 So if you have money invested 30% in Cash, 20% on Balanced Growth and 50% in Growth then your money will be withdrawn in the same proportions.

-You can choose to have your money withdrawn from the options according to a set order; that is, money will be withdrawn from option 1 until it is at $0 then from option 2 until it reaches $0 and so on.
-You can readjust your investments periodically so that option 1 does not reach $0 of course.
+You can choose to have your money withdrawn from the options according to nominated priorities; that is, money will be withdrawn from the first option unless its balance is $0, then withdrawn from a second option until that also reaches $0, and so on.
+Of course, you can rebalance your investments periodically so that your first priority option does not reach $0.

-This is often the option we recommend as withdrawing from the Cash investment option does not realise any losses if markets are performing poorly – please read about Income Stream investment strategies for further explanations.
+This is often the approach we recommend since withdrawing from the Cash investment option does not realise any losses if markets are performing poorly – please read about Income Stream investment strategies for further explanations.

-The third option is to allocate a percentage to be withdrawn from each option you are invested in.
-While similar to matching your mic, this means you can withdraw differently to your investment allocations – for example, you could have money invested 30% in Cash, 20% on Balanced Growth and 50% in Growth but drawdown 80% from Cash, 15% from Growth and 5% from Balanced Growth.
+The third approach is to allocate a percentage to be withdrawn from each option you are invested in.
+While similar to matching your investment choice (the pro-rata option), this means you can withdraw differently to your investment allocations.
+For example, you could have money invested 30% in Cash, 20% in Balanced Growth and 50% in Growth but drawdown 80% from Cash, 15% from Growth and 5% from Balanced Growth.